By Joan McLoud, Physical Therapist

 Groups of organs or muscles are organized into areas called compartments.
 Strong webs of connective tissue called fascia form walls of these compartments.
 After an injury, blood or edema (fluid resulting from inflammation or injury) may accumulate in the compartment.
 Severe tissue damage can result when pressure builds in these areas.

 A broken leg or arm can cause acute compartment syndrome and it develops rapidly.
 This condition can develop from the fracture itself or treatment after casting or surgery.

 There are five characteristic signs and symptoms related to this condition:

 Pain, paraesthesia (reduced sensation), paralysis, pallor, and the lack of a pulse.
 Pain and paraesthesia are early symptoms of this condition.

 Intracompartmental pressure can also be important for diagnosis.
-An instrument is inserted 5cm into the zone of injury.
+The clinician will insert an instrument 5cm into the zone of injury.
 Higher than 30 mmHg of the diastolic pressure is associated with compartment syndrome.

 Treatment of Compartment Syndrome

 Fasciotomy is indicated in the above conditions—surgery to release the pressure in the area.
 The area needs to be left open as the condition heals.
 Chronic compartment syndrome can be treated conservatively or surgically.
 Conservative treatment consists of rest, anti-inflammatory medications, and manual decompression.
 The key to successful treatment of compartment syndrome is early diagnosis and effective treatment.
-Although this condition does not happen all the time, the more we are aware of signs and symptoms, the faster we can seek treatment or be treated shortly after surgery.
+Although this condition does not happen all the time, the more we are aware of signs and symptoms, the faster we can seek treatment.

 If you would link to learn more about lower leg and foot ankle issues, please visit our Trending Section.